tkdeng/htmlc/readme.md

 This module is just another templating engine.
 With elixir, we can leverage its ability to call individual functions in `iex` mode.
-Elixir can quickly build templates on the fly, with our html stored in binary strings.
+Elixir can quickly build templates on the fly.

 > Notice: This Project Is Still In Beta.